LiangLouise/pintos_dev_container/README.md

 * Copy the entire directory [.vscode](./vscode) to the root of your repo;
 * If you are using Dockerfile to build your own image, update the [dockerfile](https://github.com/LiangLouise/pintos_dev_container/blob/cee2d30a6bfacf4a94ab882adb1e828149b839aa/.devcontainer/devcontainer.json#L6) to the path that points to your own dockerfile;
-* If you are using image of `thierrysans/pintos` pulled from dockerhub, replace the content of devcontainer.json with
+* If you are using image `thierrysans/pintos` pulled from dockerhub, replace the content of devcontainer.json with
 ```json
 {
     "name": "demo",